StarPilot-Docs/docs/docs/install/pedal.md

 # Installing the Pedal Interceptor

-!!! warning "Gen1 Bolt Pedal Firmware"
+??? warning "Gen1 Bolt ONLY - Pedal Firmware Update"

     If you have a Gen1 Bolt (2017-2021) and you bought your pedal before June 2025, you will need to flash the firmware of your pedal with a DFU key for proper functionality.
 See the [Pedal Firmware Flashing](/pedal-firmware/) guide for more info.